PayString/rfcs/src/spec/payid-protocol.md

    The `proofOfControlSignature` is an OPTIONAL field in the response.

 ## Meaning of Media Type application/* + json
   `*` may represent different payment-networks and environments.
 In this document, we propose standards with the media types specific to XRP, ILP, and ACH payment networks.
-We also propose media type that returns all addresses across all payment networks.
+We also a propose media type that returns all addresses across all payment networks.
 Other payment networks MUST establish standard media types for their networks at IANA.

   * Accept: application/payid-json
-  Returns all payment account(s) information correspnding to the requested PayID URI
+  Returns all payment account(s) information corresponding to the requested PayID URI

   * Accept: application/xrpl-mainnet+json